foursquare/slashem/README.md

     val q = SUserTest where (_.fullname eqs "jon")

-This would do a pharse search fro "jon" against the fullname field in SUserTest.
+This would do a phrase search for "jon" against the fullname field in SUserTest.
 A more complex query might specify a different query parser like so:

     val q = SUserTest where (_.fullname eqs "holden") useQueryType("edismax")